Chargebackhit API Reference

 Get merchant list

-The request provides list of retrieves merchant lists using flexible filtering, sorting, and pagination options.
+This request provides list of retrieves merchant lists using flexible filtering, sorting, and pagination options.
 Users can paginate results, sort by specified fields, and filter by parameters like ids, descriptors, and names.
 The response contains merchant details and pagination information.

 header Parameters